pmongeon/CAIS2024/content/authors/admin/_index.md

 To participate in the Forum, please fill out the following submission form.

-Student-to-CAIS/ACSI & Best Paper by a Practitioner Awards: Paper proposals by graduate students and practitioners will be considered for these awards.
+<strong>Student-to-CAIS/ACSI & Best Paper by a Practitioner Awards</strong>: Paper proposals by graduate students and practitioners will be considered for these awards.
 The Student-to-CAIS/ACSI award includes a monetary prize.
 Both awardees will have the opportunity to publish the full manuscript in the Canadian Journal of Information and Library Science / La Revue canadienne des sciences de l’information et de bibliothéconomie.
 In order to be considered for these awards, please indicate if you are a student or practitioner when submitting your proposal.
 Winners will be selected based on their extended abstracts.
 Details of the award, including previous winners, can be found at the CAIS/ACSI website at www.cais-acsi.ca

 <strong>Deadlines</strong>: